-Across the country, an increasing number of dental practices are offering Botox® and filler treatments alongside their traditional services.
+Across the country, an increasing number of dental practices are offering Botulinum Toxin (sometimes known as Botox®) and filler treatments alongside their traditional services.
 Dentists are doubling their salaries and more by branching out into aesthetic procedures, as well as discovering that it is a thoroughly rewarding area of medicine to practice in.

-Already possessing many of the key skills required to be an excellent aesthetic practitioner, dentists represent one of the best suited classes of healthcare professionals to train in Botox® and fillers.
-As a dental professional, once you have completed any of our gold-standard training courses you will be equipped with the knowledge you need to begin performing Botox® and filler treatments in your dental practice.
+Already possessing many of the key skills required to be an excellent aesthetic practitioner, dentists represent one of the best suited classes of healthcare professionals to train in Botulinum Toxin and fillers.
+As a dental professional, once you have completed any of our gold-standard training courses you will be equipped with the knowledge you need to begin performing Botulinum Toxin and filler treatments in your dental practice.

 Why Dentists Make Excellent Facial Aesthetic Practitioners

-How Botox® and Filler Treatments Can Significantly Increase Your Dentist’s Salary
+How Botulinum Toxin and Filler Treatments Can Significantly Increase Your Dentist’s Salary

 How To Start Offering Cosmetic Injectables in Your Dental Practice